Joelbampiah/alx-system_engineering-devops/README.md

-This repository contains soluttions to shell tasks
+This repository contains solutions to Shell Tasks